Esri/solutions-geoprocessing-toolbox/data_management/README.md

 ## Patrol Data Capture Tools

 Includes tools to import data that has been gathered on or after a patrol.
 This includes GPS data, saved in .gpx files, and Patrol Report data, saved in .xml files (as saved by an Infopath form)
+These tools are a part of the Patrol Data Capture template: http://www.arcgis.com/home/item.html?id=6238c4cdb3ca4a7ea54287241f53349f

 * Append Tracks to DB
 * Despike GPS Log